mongodb/docs/mongodb/source/reference/server-status.rst

    values only appear when replication is enabled for the current host.

-   See :doc:`replication` for more information on replication.
+   See :doc:`/replication` for more information on replication.

 .. describe:: repl.setName